 - pharmaceutical chemist

 When an enhanced check is required

-An individual is eligible for an enhanced check when working in regulated activity or undertaking some other specific roles.
-In many cases this may be a legal requirement or a condition of employment.
-The role will almost always involve working closely with children and or vulnerable adults.
+An individual is eligible for an enhanced check when working in regulated activity or doing some other specific roles.
+This might be a legal requirement or a condition of employment.
+The role will usually involve working closely with children or vulnerable adults.

-An enhanced check for a regulated activity will include a check with the Disclosure and Barring Service (DBS), which keeps lists of people who are unsuitable for work with children and vulnerable adults.
+An enhanced check for a regulated activity will include a check with the Disclosure and Barring Service (DBS).
+They keeps lists of people who are unsuitable for work with children and vulnerable adults.

 The enhanced check is also available for other specific positions (but without a check of the DBS barred lists), including those working with vulnerable people (but not in regulated activity) or judicial appointments.

 Regulated activity with children

 This is a role where you work unsupervised with children once a week or more or intensively (four days in a row or overnight).
 For example, you work in regulated activity if you:

 - teach, train, instruct, care for or supervise children